Allaman/toolbox/http-client/auxiliary/README.md

 # Auxiliary

-Some common helper functions that are used in the code of htt-client
+Some common helper functions that are used in the code of http-client